 The Page Program (PP) instruction is for programming the memory to be "0".
 A Write Enable (WREN) instruction must execute to set the Write Enable Latch (WEL) bit before sending the Page Program (PP).
 The device programs only the last 256 data bytes sent to the device.
 If the entire 256 data bytes are going to be programmed, A7-A0 (The eight least significant address bits) should be set to 0.
 If the eight least significant address bits (A7-A0) are not all 0, all transmitted data going beyond the end of the current page are programmed from the start address of the same page (from the address A7-A0 are all 0).
 If more than 256 bytes are sent to the device, the data of the last 256-byte is programmed at the request page and previous data will be disregarded.
-If less than 256 bytes are sent to the device, the page.
+If less than 256 bytes are sent to the device, the data is programmed at the requested address of the page.

+Each page programming operation should be done only once after erase operation.
 For the very best performance, programming should be done in full pages of 256 bytes aligned on 256 byte boundaries with each Page being programmed only once.
 Using the Page Program (PP) command to load an entire page, within the page boundary, will save overall programming time versus loading less than a page into the program buffer.